Cookie Consent

 This becomes increasingly difficult if you don’t have comparative figures historically.
 A common practice while setting up the in-house legal team is to document everything into a singular dashboard that can be referenced later to identify variance from the previous quarter’s performance.

-#6 Focusing on business satisfaction
+#6 Focus on business satisfaction

 Perhaps the largest complaint from leaders is that the in-house legal team is viewed as a cost center and, therefore, does not have the necessary enablement.
 While we covered how to work towards building a value-based reputation in a previous blog, the system is only feasible as long as there is a continual process to gather and leverage feedback from teams that are reliant on in-house lawyers.